 Workplace wellness is defined as an organized, employer sponsored program that is designed to support employees (and sometimes, their families) as they adopt and sustain behaviors that reduce health risks, improve quality of life, enhance personal effectiveness, and benefit the organization’s bottom line.

-According to recent data compiled by Lee Memorial Health System, more than 65 percent of Lee County residents are overweight, and nearly 30 percent are obese.
+According to recent data compiled by Lee Health, more than 65 percent of Lee County residents are overweight, and nearly 30 percent are obese.
 With more than 56 percent of employed residents in jobs that entail sitting or standing for the majority of the day, it is not surprising to learn that less than 30 percent of Lee County residents engage in moderate physical activity as part of their daily lifestyle.